arlimus/any2pdf/README.md

 Any2Pdf
 ========

 Convert things to PDF.
+This is a quick and dirty collection of scripts I have grown accustomed to coupled with an inherent lazyness to enter tedious commands.
+Remember: it is dirty by design.

 Currently supports:

 * Markdown
 * HTML

 (Ok, it is currently not really *Any*2Pdf yet...
 The motivation is clear.)

-It uses available tools to do so, this is just a lazy framework to glue it together.
+It uses available tools to do so, it just glues them together.

 Requirements
 ============